-- (2) Where the Governor of the Central Bank on receipt of any communication under subsection (1) informs the Director-General in writing that the said licence contract or any amendment or renewal thereof is detrimental to the economic development of Sri Lanka, the Director-General shall cancel and invalidate the record of such contract in the register. - (3) The provisions of this section shall apply, mutatis mutandis, to assignment and transmissions.
+(2) Where the Governor of the Central Bank on receipt of any communication under subsection (1) informs the Director-General in writing that the said licence contract or any amendment or renewal thereof is detrimental to the economic development of Sri Lanka, the Director-General shall cancel and invalidate the record of such contract in the register.

-(4) The provisions of this Chapter shall apply mutatis mutandis, to sub-licences.
+(3) The provisions of this section shall apply, mutatis mutandis, to assignment and transmissions.

-CHAPTER X
+(4) The provisions of this Chapter shall apply mutatis mutandis, to sublicences.

-RENUNCIATION AND NULLITY OF REGISTRATION OF INDUSTRIAL DESIGN
+CHAPTER X RENUNCIATION AND NULLITY OR REGISTRATION OF INDUSTRIAL DESIGN

-59. (1) The registered owner of an industrial design may renounce the registration by a declaration in writing signed by him or on his behalf in writing and submit it to the Director-General.
+Renunciation of 59.(1) The registered owner of an industrial design may renounce the registration.
+59.(1) The registration in writing signed by him or on his behalf in writing and submit it to the Director-General.